Jasonblalack/zyngapoker/Project-Config.md

 }
 ```

 Using this additional configuration we can define that there is a class `_` in the Underscore library which is defined by the file `underscore.js` in the top-level.
+The `config` section supports all keys supported by `jasyproject.json`.

 ### Shallow Clones